 Special Days: Memorial Day, Labor Day, Veterans Day: Noon to 5 p.m. and Remembrance Day: 10 a.m. to 5 p.m.

-“Courtyard Chats” take place in the courtyard at the rear of the Rupp House most Saturdays at 6:30 p.m., April – September.
+“Courtyard Chats” take place in the courtyard at the rear of the Rupp House on some Saturdays at 6:30 p.m., April – September.
 Talks last approximately one hour.
 Check back for updates on the schedule of talks for 2019.